shau-git/PF_NarutoDB/README.md

     - The menu button is available to display a sidebar with available name in in  alphabetical order, if no name is found under a particular letter, "NA" will be displayed.
     - To close the sidebar, click the left arrow at the top left corner in the sidebar.
 4. __DRAW A CARD__:
-    - Clicking the **_DRAW_** button will randomly display a charater's image , id & name.
+    - Clicking the **_'DRAW'_** button will randomly display a charater's image , id & name.
 Click again to draw another one.
 5. __QUIZ__:
     - Some simple quizzes.
     - Besides the **_'BACK'_** button have some theme music button.